-We have limited experience as a company in conducting clinical trials, have never conducted later-stage clinical trials or submitted an NDA, and may be unable to do so for any of our product candidates.
+We have limited experience as a company in conducting clinical trials, have never conducted later-stage clinical trials or submitted an NDA or other marketing application, and may be unable to do so for any of our product candidates.

-We are early in our development efforts for our product candidates, and we will need to successfully complete Phase 1 clinical trials and later-stage and pivotal clinical trials in order to obtain FDA or comparable foreign regulatory approval to market LP352, LP659, LP143 or any future product candidates.
-Carrying out clinical trials and the submission of NDAs is complicated.
-We completed the MAD portion of a Phase 1 clinical trial for LP352 (which was the first clinical trial we conducted as a company) in September 2021 and have not yet conducted any clinical trials for our other product candidates.
-We have not conducted any later stage or pivotal clinical trials, have limited experience as a company in preparing, submitting and prosecuting regulatory filings and have not previously submitted an NDA or other comparable foreign regulatory submission for any product candidate.
+We are early in our development efforts for our product candidates, and we will need to successfully complete Phase 1 clinical trials and later-stage and pivotal clinical trials in order to obtain FDA or comparable foreign regulatory approval to market LP352, LP659, or any future product candidates.
+Carrying out clinical trials and the submission of marketing applications is complicated.
+To date, we have only conducted a limited number of Phase 1 trials for one of our product candidates, LP352.
+We have not completed any later stage or pivotal clinical trials, have limited experience as a company in preparing, submitting and prosecuting regulatory filings and have not previously submitted an NDA or other comparable foreign regulatory submission for any product candidate.
 We also plan to conduct a number of clinical trials for multiple product candidates in parallel over the next several years.
 This may be a difficult process to manage with our limited resources and may divert the attention of management.
 In addition, we have had limited interactions with the FDA and cannot be certain how many clinical trials of our product candidates will be required or how such trials will have to be designed.
+For example, we are currently conducting a "basket" Phase 1b/2a trial with LP352 in which participants with different DEEs are being enrolled and which is designed to include multiple clinically defined populations under one investigational protocol.
+We may seek to conduct our pivotal trials for LP352 with a basket design.
+A basket trial design could potentially decrease the time to study new populations by decreasing administrative burden, however, this trial may not provide opportunities for accelerated regulatory pathways and may not overcome limitations to extrapolating data from the experience in one disease to other diseases, because safety and efficacy results in each indication may be analyzed separately.
+Accordingly, clinical success in a basket trial, or any trial in one indication, may not predict success in another indication.
+The FDA and other regulatory health authorities may not view such a design or the data from such trials favorably.
 Consequently, we may be unable to successfully and efficiently execute and complete necessary clinical trials in a way that leads to regulatory submission and approval of any of our product candidates.
 We may require more time and incur greater costs than our competitors and may not succeed in obtaining regulatory approvals of product candidates that we develop.
-Failure to commence or complete, or delays in, our planned clinical trials, could prevent us from or delay us in submitting NDAs for and commercializing our product candidates.
+Failure to commence or complete, or delays in, our planned clinical trials, could prevent us from or delay us in submitting marketing applications for and commercializing our product candidates.